XBenichi/Godot-TOML-Parser/README.md

 var file = toml.parse("res://file.toml") # Load your TOML file from a specified path

-# After this, usage is exactly like JSON
+# After that, it behaves exactly like a dictionary

 print(file["variable"])